Killing of Eina Kwon

-At 11:15 a.m. on June 13, 2023, 34-year-old Eina Kwon was killed in Belltown, Seattle, Washington, United States.
+At 11:15 a.m. on June 13, 2023, 34-year-old Eina Kwon was shot and killed in Belltown, Seattle, Washington, United States.
 Kwon was a restaurant owner who was eight months pregnant with her second child at the time.

 Shooting

 Kwon and her husband, Evan Sung Kwon, were shot in their car at the intersection of 4th Street and Lenora Street, near their restaurant Aburiya Bento House.

 Cordell Maurice Goosby is alleged to have fired six shots from a stolen semi-automatic handgun into the car at random.
 He has been charged with first-degree murder.
 Evan was shot in the arm and received treatment for his injury at a local hospital.
 He was discharged the following morning.

 Goosby stayed at the scene and was arrested for the shootings, to which he immediately confessed.

 Aftermath

 Kwon and her unborn baby died from her injuries.
 Her funeral at Acacia Memorial Park and Funeral Home on June 23 was open to the public.